sargi-io/rise-and-shine-service/readme.md

-# Rise and Shine
+# Readme
-Rise and shine is simple backend service handling API connection to OpenAI and AWS Polly to create motivational speech in MP3 format.
-Currently only using GPT-3 model, which has limitation for creation personalized motivations based on bio.
+This project is simple backend service handling API connections to OpenAI and AWS Polly to create motivational speech in MP3 format.

-Plan is to upgrade once I will get access to ChatGPT model.
+It sends prompt to GPT-3 model to generate text which is passed to AWS Polly to generate human like speech

 ## Setup conda environment
 ```bash